Login

 Altra Olympus 5

 I get it, nothing beats a good pair of Crocs in camp, so I’m not going to try to convince you that this shoe fits the traditional definition of “camp shoe” exactly, but hear me out.
-I have been wearing the Olympus for a few years now and am on my third pair, so I can confidently say these are the most comfortable shoes I’ve ever worn.
-Typically these are used as my hiking shoes, but over the years they have taken on a second role as hunting travel and camp shoes.
+I've been wearing the Olympus for a few years now and am on my third pair.
+I can confidently say these are the most comfortable shoes I’ve ever worn.
+Typically these are used as my hiking shoes, but over the years they have taken on a second role as hunting, travel, and camp shoes.

 I’ve worn a pair of Olympus in camp or for travel from Alaska to the Arizona-Mexico border and a few other states in between.
 I’ve set up numerous camps and even helped skin a deer.
 During light days, where it’s more driving-between-glassing-knobs than hiking, kick your boots off and throw a pair of these on.
 They have great cushion and a pretty solid sole to them so even if it is rocky or wet, you can count a good footing.
 Plus they are fast-drying, lightweight, and durable.
 I’ve walked across the Grand Canyon 3 times in a pair and never had a single issue.